royewu/medical-dashboard/README.md

 # A Medical Dashboard For Hospital Management
+## You can see an overview of the dashboard using this link: https://rw-medical-dashboard.streamlit.app/
-##### Enhancing Decision Making Of Hospitals By Providing Insights Through Usage of a Medical Dashboard
+#### Enhancing Decision Making Of Hospitals By Providing Insights Through Usage of a Medical Dashboard

 ### Introduction
 This Streamlit application is a medical dashboard for envisioning and analyzing hospital patient data.
 It provides various metrics, visualizations, and insights based on the dataset provided.